Does Apple really protect you from advertising surveillance?

 Apple therefore has a historic responsibility here: the IDFA has made it easy for a multitude of companies to monitor you for years.
 As a reminder:

-Here is the reaction of an advertiser with the announcement of the launch of the IDFA (in 2012 with iOS 6), and the "dark pattern" associated with the “Limited advertising tracking” option:
+Here is an advertiser's reaction to the announcement of the launch of the IDFA (in 2012 with iOS 6), and to the "dark pattern" associated with the “Limited advertising tracking” option:

 “It's a really pretty elegant, simple solution,” says Mobile Theory CEO Scott Swanson.
 "The biggest thing we're excited about is that it's on by default, so we expect most people will leave it on."

-This historic responsibility has therefore been worth a GDPR complaint before the CNIL, from Quadrature du Net :
+This historic responsibility has therefore earned Apple a GDPR complaint before the CNIL, filed by La Quadrature du Net :

 apple-knows

-Paradigm change therefore with iOS 14.5, applications will have to ask you for authorization to track you, as shown in the new interface (visible from iOS 14, even if the protection is not yet effective):
+A paradigm shift, then, with iOS 14.5: applications will have to ask you for authorization to track you, as shown in the new interface (visible from iOS 14, even if the protection is not yet in effect):

 • It is impossible to deactivate Android Advertising ID (it was possible to deactivate IDFA from iOS 10).